Eager loading and lazy loading in Laravel

 }])->paginate(10);

-At the moment, we cannot solve the problem and with this the exception since to do so we need to either change the request so that it uses JOINs, or present the next topic which is Eager Loading that we will see below.
+For now, we cannot solve the problem and with it the exception since for that we need to either change the request to use JOINs, or present the next topic which is Eager Loading which we will see next.

 Eager Loading

-With this process we can perform all the operations in a single query, if we go to the previous example, which we have N+1 queries to the database, we will only perform a single query and with this, improve the performance of the application, to do so, we must specify the relationship when performing the main query:
+With this process we can perform all operations in a single query, if we go back to the previous example, which has N+1 queries to the database, we will only perform a single query and with this, improve the performance of the application, for this, we must specify the relationship when performing the main query:

 app\Http\Controllers\Dashboard\PostController.php